tytydraco/yessleep/out/The_girl_of_my_dreams_had_a_dark_secret.md

 I had to.

-Only, she wasn’t there.
+Only, she wasn’t at school that day.

-The rest of the week passed, and still nothing.
+The rest of the week passed.
+There was still no sign of her at school.

+And every night, I woke up stifling screams because, deep in sleep, I had been trapped again in the tomb, and this time she was there, just out of reach.

-The weekend was looming and with it the terrifying prospect of me returning to the graveyard.
+Soon, the weekend was looming, and with it, the terrifying prospect that I needed to return to the graveyard.
 It was the only thing I could think of.
 The only place she might be.

 Then, on Friday afternoon, I was going to put a book in my locker when I saw there was a note taped to the front.